 Let’s get back to tips for building an awesome home garden.
-The other day the girls and I were standing in line at Starbucks, when we noticed a bin filled with silver bags and a sign offering these bags of used coffee grounds…for free.
+The other day the girls and I were standing in line at Starbucks when we noticed a bin filled with silver bags and a sign offering these bags of used coffee grounds…for free.
 Always in search of a “good deal” we grabbed a bag and brought it back to our garden.
 Have you ever wondered how to use coffee grounds in the garden?
 We’ve got all the tips and tricks!

 How to Use Coffee Grounds in the Garden

 Nitrogen Rich Fertilizer: Plants use nitrogen to produce a protein they need to grow.
 Plants absorb nitrogen in the soil, through their roots.
-Most store-bought garden fertilizers are nitrogen rich.
+Most store-bought garden fertilizers are nitrogen-rich.
 It turns out that used coffee grounds have a helpful level of nitrogen as well, approximately 2%.
 So, how can we put this to good use?
 It is beneficial to add used coffee ground to a compost pile.
-If you don’t have a backyard compost pile, then add the grounds directly to the soil in your garden.
-Yep, work the grounds into the soil around plants like tomatoes, roses, azaleas, blueberries, leafy greens and carrots.
-We tilled the coffee grounds into our vegetable garden, around our tomatoes, cucumbers and basil plant.
+If you don’t have a backyard compost pile, then we are sharing some simple ways to use the grounds in your garden.

-Natural Pest Repellant: First up, coffee grounds are a natural pest repellant.
+Coffee Grounds as a Natural Pest Repellant: First up, coffee grounds are a natural pest repellant.
 Who knew?!
 Add coffee grounds to the garden edge and keep ants, snails and slugs out of the garden.
 Apparently, slugs, snails and ants are not fond of coffee.
 We piled a ring of coffee grounds around our slug-susceptible hostas.
 An added bonus, cats don’t like coffee either…keeps the garden free from becoming a kitty litter for feral cats.

 Who’s to say you can’t steep old coffee grounds?
 It’s super simple to make coffee ground liquid fertilizer.
 Here’s our coffee ground fertilizer recipe.
-Place 2 cups of coffee grounds (and old tea bags) into a bucket of water (5 gallons) and let it steep overnight.
+Place 2 cups of used coffee grounds into a bucket of water (5 gallons) and let it steep overnight.
 Fill a spray bottle with the coffee mixture and spray it onto garden plants.
 Using a spray bottle helps make sure that you don’t overdose the plants in your garden.

 Have you ever used coffee grounds in your garden?
 What results did you see?

 Looking for more home gardening tips and tricks?
-Check out our mega-post filled with all kinds of home gardening inspiration, tips and tricks
+Check out our mega-post filled with all kinds of home gardening inspiration